Azure/ResourceModules/arm/Microsoft.Authorization/policySetDefinitions/readme.md

 In general, most of the resources under the `Microsoft.Authorization` namespace allows deploying resources at multiple scopes (management groups, subscriptions, resource groups).
 The `deploy.bicep` root module is simply an orchestrator module that targets sub-modules for different scopes as seen in the parameter usage section.
 All sub-modules for this namespace have folders that represent the target scope.
 For example, if the orchestrator module in the [root](deploy.bicep) needs to target 'subscription' level scopes.
 It will look at the relative path ['/subscription/deploy.bicep'](./subscription/deploy.bicep) and use this sub-module for the actual deployment, while still passing the same parameters from the root module.

 The above method is useful when you want to use a single point to interact with the module but rely on parameter combinations to achieve the target scope.
-But what if you want to incorporate this module with other modules with lower scopes?
-This will not work as the [root](deploy.bicep) is defined at a higher scope (i.e. management group), hence the module can no longer be used.
-That is simply because you cannot have your own bicep file that has a target of subscription, and this root module is at a higher scope than that.
-This is the error that you can expect to face:
+But what if you want to incorporate this module in other modules with lower scopes?
+This would force you to deploy the module in scope `managementGroup` regardless and further require you to provide its ID with it.
+If you do not set the scope to management group, this would be the error that you can expect to face:

 ```bicep
 Error BCP134: Scope "subscription" is not valid for this module.
 Permitted scopes: "managementGroup"